programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 dfmat_all <- dfm(toks_all)
 print(paste("you created", "a dfm with", ndoc(dfmat_all), "documents and", nfeat(dfmat_all), "features"))
 ```

 ## Optimizing the Corpus for Wordfish
-In this next section, you will optimize the corpus to focus on meaningful words in the comments by removing words with less than five characters or that appear less frequently.
-It also removes those words that appear in less than 1% of the documents.
-You may consult the quanteda documentation on [dfm_trim](https://quanteda.io/reference/dfm_trim.html) for additional optimization options.
+In this next section, you will optimize the corpus to focus on meaningful words in the comments by removing words with less than four characters, and words that appear rarely.
+For this lesson, we chose to remove words that appear in less than 1% of documents or that comprise less than .001% of the total corpus.
+You may want to adjust these values to optimize model fit for your own data.
+Consult the quanteda documentation on [dfm_trim](https://quanteda.io/reference/dfm_trim.html) for additional optimization options.

 ```
 dfmat_all <- dfm_keep(dfmat_all, min_nchar = 4)